wendywarren/ac-type/_type-3/index.md

 #### Write Your Own Text

 During this course you'll be asked to write content for various assignments.
 It is forbidden to copy text from the web or any other source.
-When doing one of these assignments I suggest you read and make your own notes in bullet list form.
-Once you're done with your research, you can re-write the text in your own words.
+When doing one of these assignments.
+I suggest make your own notes in bullet list form based on your research.
+Once you've done your research you can re-write the text in your own words.
 Be sure there isn't even one sentence that is not your own.

 No matter how good a writer you are, it's always a good idea to have someone else proof-read your text.